All Episodes

 All right, that was John Roy, folks, with Dawson Knives.

-Although they rarely have them in stock, I've noticed because everybody wants them.
+Although they rarely have them in stock, I've noticed, because everybody wants them.

-They can't even keep up with all the demand, but you can check those out at dawsonknives.com as well.
+But you can check those out at dawsonknives.com as well.

-For the kitchen knives and everything that we're offering, the functional, the tactical knives and so on, just shop at our store, healthrangerstore.com, and just search for the word.
+For the kitchen knives and everything that we're offering, the functional, the tactical knives, and so on, just shop at our store, healthrangerstore.com, and just search for the word Dawson or the word knives, and it'll bring up the full collection.

 And remember that many of these are limited run only.